-Cropper notes, "With fleet growth rates in Asia and the Middle East nearly eight times that of the U.S., and over half of aspiring pilots in the S.S. open to the idea of relocating overseas, international competition for U.S. airline pilot supply is a serious reality" (Cropper, p.
+Cropper notes, "With fleet growth rates in Asia and the Middle East nearly eight times that of the U.S., and over half of aspiring pilots in the U.S. open to the idea of relocating overseas, international competition for U.S. airline pilot supply is a serious reality" (Cropper, p.
 23).
 This model has assumed no foreign demand and a 1 percent per year attrition of total ATP certified pilots.

 Hiring Practices of Airlines.

-Some of the concern over commercial pilot availability stems largely from the past two-step predatory hiring practices used by major and regional airlines.
+Some of the concern over commercial pilot availability stems largely from the past twostep predatory hiring practices used by major and regional airlines.
 When major airlines, both domestic and international, need pilots, they routinely target senior regional pilots to meet their flight deck needs.
 During the last round of pilot hiring in the early 2006 -07, this practice resulted in some regional airlines having annual cockpit turnover rates in excess of 50 percent.
 In turn, at that time, regional airlines target Certified Flight Instructors (CFIIs) from Federal Air Regulations (FAR) Part 61 and 141 training organizations (especially those qualified to conduct both instrument and multi-engine training) to man their flight decks.
 Unfortunately, by hiring CFII s away from "Ab Initio" (Latin for "from the beginning") training providers, the production of new pilots was adversely impacted.
 At that time, the demand for pilots by major carriers had forced regional carriers to reduce their hiring minimums to all-time lows; in some cases, from 1000 total flight hours with 500 being in multi-engine aircraft, down to 350 total flight hours with less than 40 hours in multi-engine aircraft.
 This entry of low-time pilots into the cockpits of regional jet aircraft had some government regulators questioning the adequacy of existing Ab Initio training programs.
 In anticipation of the 1,500 flight time rules, some of the regional airlines rushed to hire a number of low-hour pilots in anticipation of the impact on available, qualified pilots over the next three to five years.

 More recently, the regional airlines have been "squeezed" by: 1) the need to raise pilot compensation; 2) increasing training costs; 3) schedule changes to accommodate new rest requirements; 4) union contract negotiations; and 5) fixed contracts with the major airlines.
 There is some indication that pilots have already started moving away from the regional airlines with smaller aircraft to regional airlines with larger jets (Schaal, 2014).
 Republic Airways Holding filed for bankruptcy in February 2016 blaming a pilot shortage for some of its problems.
 Republic was, allegedly, particularly, hard hit because of its outdated pilots contract (Cameron, 2016).

 The long-term impact of the new laws will undoubtedly force the regional airlines to find ways to raise salaries in order to attract a pool of qualified applicants, or reduce routes and increase the size of aircrafts in service thereby cutting the number of pilots needed.
+Conversely, in order to protect their feed, many major airlines are engaging in or considering "grow-down" expansion plans where they add smaller rather than larger aircraft to their fleet.
+This will require additional pilots to man these aircraft and increase airline operating costs which will impact ticket prices.